 Hafa Adai and welcome to the University of Guam.
 This campus is your place of learning, your home, and your natural choice for higher education.
 The University was founded as the Territorial College of Guam in 1952.
-In 2012, we will celebrate our 60th anniversary.
-It has grown over the years to become a U.S. land-grant institution accredited by the Senior Commission of the Western Association of Schools and Colleges since 1952.
-It offers a wide range of degree programs and professional development opportunities that meet the needs of our dynamic island society and the surrounding region.
+Since then, it has maintained its accreditation by the Senior Commission of the Western Association of Schools and Colleges.
+In 1972, we became a U.S. land-grant institution.
+UOG offers a wide range of degree programs and professional development opportunities that meet the needs of our dynamic island society and the surrounding region.